oroinc/documentation/backend/api/actions.rst

 -  **getParentConfig()** - Retrieves a |configuration of the parent entity|
 -  **setParentConfig(config)** - Sets a custom configuration of the parent entity.
 This method can be used to completely override the default configuration of the parent entity.

-Parent entity metadata related methods:
+Parent entity metadata-related methods:

 -  **getParentMetadataExtras()** - Retrieves a list of |requests for additional metadata info| for the parent entity.
 -  **setParentMetadataExtras(extras)** - Sets a list of requests for additional metadata info for the parent entity.
 -  **hasParentMetadata()** - Checks whether metadata of the parent entity exists.
 -  **getParentMetadata()** - Retrieves |metadata of the parent entity|.
 -  **setParentMetadata(metadata)** - Sets metadata of the parent entity.
-This method can be used to completely override the default metadata of the parent entity.
+This method can be used to override the default metadata of the parent entity completely.

 .. _web-api--actions-create: